Test Prep

 Two tests matter most for Air Force career selection: the ASVAB and the AFOQT.
 Enlisted applicants take the ASVAB.
 Officer candidates take the AFOQT.
 Rated officer candidates (pilots, CSOs, ABMs) add the TBAS on top of the AFOQT.
 Your scores on these tests determine which jobs you qualify for, which career fields are competitive for you, and, for rated officers, whether you can fly.
 Preparation makes a real difference.
 The tests are not pass/fail, every additional point opens more options.

 The ASVAB produces an overall AFQT score and multiple composite line scores.
-Air Force AFSCs require specific composite minimums, not just the AFQT.
+Air Force AFSCs require specific composite minimums beyond the AFQT.
 An Airman who studies specifically for the electronics and mechanical sections will qualify for a different set of jobs than one who only hits the AFQT threshold.
 Knowing what your target AFSC actually requires before you sit the test is the single most important prep step.

 What Each Test Is For